 A statement of our aims is given below.
-Governors and staff are committed to working together to make them a reality in the daily, working life of the school.
+Governors and staff are committed to working together to make them a reality in the daily, working life of the Academy.

-St Thomas More High is a Catholic School, and as such we attempt to follow the example of Jesus Christ in our work, worship and relationships.
+St Thomas More Roman Catholic Academy is a Catholic School, and as such we attempt to follow the example of Jesus Christ in our work, worship and relationships.